leriomaggio/python-data-science/README.md

 ⚠️ Note: It is necessary to have `Git` installed in order to proceed.
 If you don't have `git` installed on your system, you need to **install git** first.
 [Instructions to Install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

+💡 Please also consider looking at [**Git CheatSheet**](https://education.github.com/git-cheat-sheet-education.pdf)

-To acquire the lecture material it is highly recommendedn using `git` to **clone** the current repository.
+To acquire the lecture material it is highly recommended using `git` to **clone** the current repository.
 Since the repository will be constantly updated after each lesson, using git method will allow for an easier synchronisation of the material.

 To clone the repository, type the following command in the terminal prompt:
 ```bash